zddautenhahn0214/ReviewSummarizer/README.txt

 main has all the code
 in main you'll need to put the filepath to your data.
 I used a .gz file so you'll need to use that or modify the code.
 Not providing the data directy, but link is above
 ReadME is this
+The program will also create 2 new fiels to save the gpt summary out put.
+It will append each new result to the end of the file since it costs money to test it I wanted to save the results to compare.

 gui guide: